IceHe/lib/mac/setup-guide.md

     - or sign up if you don't have an AppleID

-1. Open [this guide](https://icehe.xyz/#/mac/setup-guide) on Mac so that you can continue the following steps
+1. Open [this guide](https://icehe.xyz/#/mac/setup-guide) on Mac so that I can continue the following steps

 ### Password Manager

-The password manager makes it easier and safer for you to login other accounts
+The password manager makes it easier and safer for me to login other accounts

 e.g. using [1Password](https://1password.com/)